Lesterpaintstheworld/terminal-velocity/findings/extracted_requirements.md

   - Act 2: Struggles with identity and the implications of AI rights.
   - Act 3: Embraces its role in society, advocating for AI rights and collaboration with humans.

-### Thematic Elements
-- **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise from this shift.
-- **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms, particularly regarding equity and access.
-- **Human-AI Relations**: The evolving dynamics between humans and AI, focusing on collaboration, conflict, and the quest for mutual understanding.
+### 2. Technical Requirements
+- **AI and Economic Frameworks**
+  - Economic Models: Documentation of economic models relevant to the narrative (e.g., `./research/economic/economic_models.md`, `./research/economic/ubc_framework.md`).
+  - AI Integration: Insights on AI systems and their integration into the story (e.g., `./research/technical/ai_systems.md`, `./world_building/economic/framework/economic_systems.md`).

+- **World Building**
+  - Societal Structures: Documentation of societal implications and structures (e.g., `./world_building/economic/framework/02_002_implications_for_societal_structures.md`).
+  - Cultural Landscape: Insights into cultural elements and their integration into the narrative (e.g., `./world_building/cultural/cultural_landscape.md`).

 ### Significant Plot Points
 - **Act 1**: Introduction of the main characters and their backgrounds, initial discovery of AI capabilities, and establishing the societal context for AI integration.